arapat/aws-jupyter/README.md

 Please read the [manual](manual.md) for the details of all supported commands.
 [QuickStartGuide.md](QuickStartGuide.md) offers a guided example to show what `aws-jupyter` can do.

+`aws-jupyter` is intended as a commandline tool, but you can integrate it to a custom Python script. [module-doc.md](module-doc.md) provides a brief how-to.

 ## Install

 Pleasure ensure you have Python 3. `aws-jupyter` can be install using `pip`: